helios-network/helios-core/docs/docs/nodes/Validators/mainnet/canonical_chain_upgrade/canonical-1.13.0.md

 Prior to exporting chain state, validators are encouraged to take a full data snapshot at the export height before proceeding.
 Snapshotting depends heavily on infrastructure, but generally this can be done by backing up the `.heliades` directory.

-It is critically important to backup the `.heliades/data/priv_validator_state.json` file after stopping your injectived process.
+It is critically important to backup the `.heliades/data/priv_validator_state.json` file after stopping your heliades process.
 This file is updated every block as your validator participates in a consensus rounds.
 It is a critical file needed to prevent double-signing, in case the upgrade fails and the previous chain needs to be restarted.

 In the event that the upgrade does not succeed, validators and operators must restore the snapshot and downgrade back to [Injective Chain v1.12.1 release](https://github.com/InjectiveLabs/injective-chain-releases/releases/tag/v1.12.1-1705909076) and continue the chain until next upgrade announcement.